khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/request-forms.md

 !!! warning
     You can declare multiple `Form` parameters in a *path operation*, but you can't also declare `Body` fields that you expect to receive as JSON, as the request will have the body encoded using `application/x-www-form-urlencoded` instead of `application/json`.

-    This is not a limitation of **FastAPI**, it's part of the HTTP protocol.
+    This is not a limitation of **ReadyAPI**, it's part of the HTTP protocol.

 ## Recap